craigfrancis/framework/framework/0.1/doc/system/database.md

 	$secrets['db.pass'] = ['type' => 'value'];

-As the password is stored via the secrets helper, run:
+As the password is stored via the secrets helper, run *either* of these:

+	./cli --secrets=check

-	./cli --secrets=init
+	./cli --install

 You can get access to the database object though the helper function: